adhocteam/ca-alert/research/ResearchDocumentation.md

    - What do you think of seeing this information?
    - Is there anything that’s missing here?
  - Non-signed in version - nearby alerts
-   - If you were not signed in, and saw something like this, what are your impressions of this?
+   - If you were not signed in and saw something like this, what are your impressions of this?
  - Wrap-up, general questions
    - How did that work for you?
    - Is there a way that could be better for you?